 Method Acting Intro Classes

-Intro is a starting point for any new member regardless of experience.
-Starting 4 weeks of classes of Homework & Studio, it takes place on a Wednesday and Thursday evening at 7 PM for approximately two hours, the session is longer as it starts with an opening talk.
+Method Intro is a starting point for any new member, regardless of experience.
+Starting 4 weeks of classes of Homework & Studio, it takes place on Saturday 10-4 pm.

-Over the two evenings the opening talk, alongside the demonstration/practice/discussion of both basic relaxation and a sense memory exercise, will give you a practical and also creative understanding of the core dynamics of the Method.
-This now gives you the means to engage the Homework/Studio unit which follows for the following three weeks.
+Over the day, the opening talk, alongside the demonstration/practice/discussion of both basic relaxation and a sense memory exercise, will give you a practical and creative understanding of the core dynamics of the Method.

 METHOD INTRO FEES

-Then the Intro classes lead you into The AM or PM HOMEWORK classes.
+The Intro day leads you into The AM or PM HOMEWORK classes.
 One actor from class is now doing over 200 drama/ 100 advert self-tapes per year.
 HOMEWORK is where you learn the primary work of METHOD and create the means to work creatively from your home studio.
 Without teh vital relationship with the demands and craft of the actor, your potato acting career has no future.
 It is where you learn and do what you must to get to what you want.
-By primary work, we mean where you learn to build on the technique of Lee Strasberg, which is covered in Induction.
+By primary work, we mean where you learn to build on the technique of Lee Strasberg.
 You also expand your application into scene work.
-You only need to attend one Tech & Scene Study class per week for the arch of the classes, but you are welcome to come to more each week, there is no extra charge.
-Classes run AM or PM so there is flexibility to work around other demands.
+You only need to attend one Tech & Scene Study class per week for the arch of the classes, but you are welcome to come to more each week; there is no extra charge.
+Classes run AM or PM, so there is flexibility to work around other demands.
 From HOMEWORK, we grow into the day Studio Classes on weeks 3 & 4 weekends as you would come on a Film set or a Theatre stage.

-Homework is to embrace the discipline that acting starts with what you need to do before you get to what you want to do.
-With self-tapping, much now starts in your own home space.
-Plus the challenges of the actor are increasingly bringing your creativity & craft to a very technical environment.
-Homework builds the truth that the first studio is your own which becomes your primary creative space to act from.
+SO Homework is to embrace the discipline of acting.
+Homework builds the truth that the first studio is your own, which becomes your primary creative space to act from.

-The Studio gives the expansive space to build both technique and scene work.
+THEN Studio gives the expansive space to build both technique and scene work.
 The studio offers the opportunity to play & create more with what is technically evolving.
-Acting is both personal and collective so working from both spaces enables you to meet each step and each challenge.
+Acting is personal and collective, so working from both spaces enables you to meet each step and each challenge.